ZanderNoriega/parse-argv/README.md

 ```

-The parsers will fail and the values from the `defaults` defined above will be used.
+The parsers will fail and the default values you provide will be used instead.

 # Contributing